 To casual fans it was boring; nothing was happening.
-Hardcore fans seemed focus on his apparent lack of attempting to finish the fight.
+Hardcore fans seemed to focus on his apparent lack of attempting to finish the fight.
 Another angle here is someone like a Demian Maia.
-A Brazilian Jiu Jitsu ace who made it his mission to get a piggyback from everyone in the middleweight and welterweight division.
+A Brazilian Jiu-Jitsu ace who made it his mission to get piggyback from everyone in the middleweight and welterweight division.

 Quintet was conceived and created by Japanese MMA legend Kazushi Sakuraba, a grappling innovator know for using his catch wrestling prowess to overcome several of the Gracie clan, the BJJ originators.
 As such, Quintet has that Japanese flair to it, complete with massively over the top announcing.